Archive-42/ARCHIVE-OCT/_DOWNLOADS/git-docs/content/get-started/quickstart/create-a-repo.md

   - /articles/create-a-repo
   - /github/getting-started-with-github/create-a-repo
   - /github/getting-started-with-github/quickstart/create-a-repo
-intro: 'To put your project up on {% data variables.product.product_location %}, you''ll need to create a repository for it to live in.'
+intro: "To put your project up on {% data variables.product.product_location %}, you'll need to create a repository for it to live in."
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Pull requests
   - Issues
   - Notifications
   - Accounts
 ---

 ## Create a repository

 {% ifversion fpt %}